Euro set for biggest monthly drop in 17 months before price data | MarketScreener

 In comparison, policy interest rates in Europe are already in negative territory and Europe's most widely watched measure of inflation expectations -- the five-year, five-year forward rate -- has started declining again.

-The dollar index <.DXY>, which measures the U.S. currency against six of its peers, was at 96.217, unchanged on the week.
+The dollar index, which measures the U.S. currency against six of its peers, was at 96.217, unchanged on the week.

 Markets are also hoping that a meeting between U.S. President Donald Trump and Chinese President Xi Jinping at the G20 in the Japanese city of Osaka will bring progress on trade.